 Leonard Macal: Home Away From Home

-Contact Jeannie Freidhof, RN, Skilled Care Coordinator at 563-547-2101 for more information on the Skilled Care/Swing Bed Program at Regional Health Services
+Contact Jeannie Freidhof, RN, Skilled Care Coordinator at 563-547-2101 for more information on the Skilled Care/Swing Bed Program at Regional Health Services of Howard County.

 Because of our belief in the dignity and value of each person, Regional Health Services of Howard County affirms that each patient will receive accessible, respectful, skillful, and compassionate care without discrimination as to race, color, creed, sex, beliefs, national origin, age, disability, diagnosis, or ability to pay.